ashu2101/devops-1/practice_area/aws/cw_alarms.md

    ```bash
    pkill yes
    ```

+ OR

+    ```bash
+    stress --cpu 1 --timeout 60
+    ```

-3. Wait a few minutes and check CloudWatch.
+4. Wait a few minutes and check CloudWatch.
-4. You should receive an email when the threshold is breached.
+5. You should receive an email when the threshold is breached.

 ---